weirdrag08/Payment_Gateway_Integration/README.md

 jquery => For controlling the activites of modals and all other Bootstrap components in the website.

-Local Storage => Storing user data in the form strings and JSON
+Local Storage => Storing user data in the form of strings and JSON

 PHP => All the stuff related to sending and receiving emails.